hilaryookrah/QuestionBot_Group9/README.md

 It utilizes pre-trained models, language models, document embeddings, and vector search to retrieve relevant information from provided documents.

 ## Installation
+It is advisable to run in a virtual environment

 ### Libraries
 Ensure you have the necessary Python libraries installed.
 Use the following commands: